ONourry/embedded_system_ex/README.md

 ```

 # scenario
-## Rescure Mission
+## Rescue Mission
-1. Explotion happend.
+1. Explosion happened.
-2. Use drone to locate survive.
+2. A drone is used to locate survivors.
-3. Start to fly from firefigher.
+3. The drone starts to fly from the firefighters' location.
-4. Look aruound the buildings(fire station, police station, industrial building)
+4. Look around the collapsed buildings(fire station, police station, industrial building)
-5. Go back to firefighter.
+5. Go back to firefighters.